 A well-designed kayak handles nicely with or without a rudder.
 A rudder is a choice for those who are used to rudders or want to focus on the maneuverability of the craft.

 A rudder is the faster option, hence their ubiquitous use on racing crafts.
 Rudder steering means that the paddle can be used for one purpose only: to propel the kayak forward with maximum efficiency.
-Unfortunately it also means that many paddler never will realize the formidable repertoire of maneuvering efficiency that comes from stroke geometry, weight distribution, leaning etc.
+Unfortunately, it also means that many paddlers never will realize the formidable repertoire of maneuvering efficiency that comes from stroke geometry, weight distribution, leaning etc.

 A skeg can be adjusted to compensate for every combination of wind speed and direction, and hull speed.
 Retracted it is protected in shallow waters and does not interfere with the maneuverability of the craft.